-It is not an easy task to write a descriptive essay at first, so many students turn to the examples of a descriptive essay to understand its structure and content.
+It is not an easy task to write a descriptive essay at first attempt.
+This is why many students turn to the examples of a descriptive essay to understand its structure and content.

 Samples and examples are great to help the students understand how to write certain types of essays.
 Every essay and assignment is different and, therefore, to score well, you need to be mindful of the content that you add to them.

 Effective descriptive essay writing is more about describing different aspects and traits of the chosen subject and the type of feelings they inspire.
 Commonly, these types of essays describe a particular person, an event, a place, or an emotion with the aim to make the reader feel your way.

-Below we have given some good descriptive essay examples free for your ease.
+Below we have given some good descriptive examples free for students

 Writing about a person is probably the first choice of many students.
 They like to describe their parents, especially siblings, best friends, and teachers in their essays.
 However, when you choose to write about a person, it is better that you write about someone who you know.

 This will add the needed depth into the description.
 Below is an example of a descriptive essay on ‘My Mother’.

 As humans, we come across a number of events and happenings.
 From casual friends get together to very formal weddings and parties, each one of us has something to talk about.

 The descriptive essays about events describe the event, how the writer felt about it along the surrounding details.

 Just like we say, a descriptive essay ‘describes’ the topic.
 In the case of descriptive essay examples about an event, the details will include the kind of event, the level of excitement of the writer, the surroundings, and an overall feeling.